Roman-Pretty/TourCast/README.md

 ## License

-This project is licensed under the all rights reserved license.
+This project is licensed as all rights reserved due to its purpose as an Academic Project.